Baptist beliefs: Practices

-Baptists practice believer's baptism and the Lord's Supper (communion) as the two acts of faith-obedience to the example and commands given by Christ for Christians (Matthew 28:19; 1 Corinthians 11:23-26).
-Most Baptists call them "ordinances" (meaning "obedience to a command that Christ has given us") instead of "sacraments" (activities God uses to impart salvation or a means of grace to the participant).
-Therefore, historic Baptist theology considers that no saving grace is conveyed by either ordinance and that original sin is not washed away in baptism.
-Baptists have traditionally believed that they are symbols.
+Baptists practice believer's baptism and the Eucharist, or Communion, as the ordinances instituted in Scripture (Matthew 28:19; 1 Corinthians 11:23-26).

-Many Baptists observe washing of feet as a third ordinance.
+These are typically referred by as ordinances (meaning "obedience to a command that Christ has given us") which has historically been used by Baptists interchangeably with "sacraments" (activities God uses to impart salvation or a means of grace to the participant).
+Other sacraments include the laying on of hands and anointing of the sick, as expressed in the Standard Confession (1660), as well as Washing of the Saints’ feet.
 The communion and foot washing service is practiced regularly by members of the Separate Baptists in Christ, General Association of Baptists, Free Will Baptists, Primitive Baptists, Union Baptists, Old Regular Baptist, Christian Baptist Church of God.
+Certain churches in the Baptist tradition continue to practice head covering for Christian women as a biblical ordinance.

 Varying views

-Almost all Baptists hold their services and worship on Sunday.
+Baptists hold their services of worship on Sunday and first-day Sabbatarianism has been the dominant position among Baptists.
 However, there is a group known as the Seventh Day Baptists whose origins are derived from Anabaptism and the pre-Reformation.
 Seventh Day Baptists gather and worship on the seventh day of the week on Saturday.
 A large portion of Seventh Day Baptists adopted the teachings of the Sabbath, which led to the formation of the Seventh-day Adventist Church.

-Baptists are also viewed as the descendants of the Puritans who were shaped by the Anabaptists, thus the Baptist religion were considered an outcome of the Reformation.
-In the early 17th century, those individuals who called themselves Baptists broke apart from the Church of England.
-Some notable Puritan separatists included John Smyth and Thomas Helwys who were acknowledged as key founders of the Baptist denomination.
+Baptists are descendants of the Separatists who, according to some, were probably influenced by Continental Anabaptists, like other Dissenters.
+Thus the Baptist tradition is considered an outcome of the Reformation.
+In the early 17th century, those individuals who called themselves Baptists dissented from the Church of England.
+Some notable Puritan dissenters included John Smyth and Thomas Helwys who were acknowledged as key pioneers for the Baptist denomination.

-Furthermore, some Baptists (notably Landmarkists or "Baptist Bride" adherents) hold to a belief in perpetuity, which embraces the notion that the Baptist belief and practice existed since the time of Christ until today as the Church of Christ founded in Jerusalem was Baptist.
-Those who believe in perpetuity view the Baptist belief as not being a critical aspect of the Protestant Reformation.
+Furthermore, some Baptists (notably Landmarkists or "Baptist Bride" adherents) hold to a belief in perpetuity, which embraces the notion that the Baptists existed since the time of Christ until today as the Church of Christ founded in Jerusalem was Baptist.
+Those who believe in this Baptist perpetuity, view the Baptist tradition as not being a critical aspect of the Protestant Reformation.